 First-year students are required to submit the following:

-- On-line Common Application with the Villanova Supplement and supporting materials (essay, Secondary School Report, activities, etc.)
+- On-line Common Application with the Member School Section for Villanova and supporting materials (essay, Secondary School Report, activities, etc.)

 - Official secondary school academic records *

 - Official Test Scores (SAT and/or ACT).
 The TOEFL (Test of English as a Foreign Language) or IELTS is required of all applicants who are non-native English speakers.
 TOEFL: applicants must score at least 550 on the paper based test or 85 on the iBT in order to be considered for admission.
 IELTS: applicants must score at least a 7.0 in order to be considered for admission.
 Villanova University does not offer an intensive English program.
 You may wish to consider ELS Language Centers prior to applying to Villanova University.

 Transfer students are required to submit the following:

 - On-line Transfer Application, essay and application fee

 It is important to note that Villanova does not offer need-based financial assistance for transfer international students.

 All documents submitted must be official and in the original language.
 An official copy is one that bears the original signature of the Registrar or other designated school official, an original impression of the institution's seal, and/or the signature or seal of the examining board.
 In certain cases, "certified" or "notarized" copies may be submitted.